gamesbook/pyprototypr/docs/card_decks.rst

 group command
 -------------

-This command
+This command ...

 T(emplate) command
 ------------------

-This command

-This example shows :
+This command causes the name of a column to be replaced by its equivalent value for that card.

+To use this command, simply enclose the name of the data column in curly brackets - ``"{{...}}"``.

+This example shows how the text for the standard playing cards is derived from the **VALUE** column:

     .. code:: python